Joan Mitchell: Early life and education

 Mitchell married American publisher Barney Rosset in September 1949 in Le Lavandou, France.
 The couple returned to New York City later that year.
+Rosset founded Grove Press.
 They would divorce in 1952.

 Early career (New York)

-In 1950 Mitchell painted what would be her last picture with a human figure incorporated in the work Figure and the City, of which she said later "I knew that it would be my last figure".
+In 1950, Mitchell saw her first Willem de Kooning painting at the Whitney Annual.
+That year, Mitchell painted what would be her last picture with a human figure incorporated in the work Figure and the City, of which she said later "I knew that it would be my last figure".

 Then throughout the 1950s, Mitchell was active in the New York School of artists and poets, and was associated with the American Abstract expressionist movement, although she personally abhorred aesthetic labels.
 Beginning in 1950, she maintained a studio in Greenwich Village, first on Eleventh Street and later on Ninth Street.
+She would maintain a New York City apartment until 1982, despite being based in France starting in the late 1950s.
 She was a regular at established artist gathering spots like the Cedar Tavern and The Club, an invitation-only loft space on Eighth Street where Mitchell participated in panel discussions and attended social gatherings throughout the 1950s.

 Mitchell maintained a robust creative discourse with fellow New York School painters Philip Guston, Franz Kline, and Willem de Kooning, whose work she greatly admired.
 As Katy Siegel wrote in Joan Mitchell, "She went to their studios and shows, and they came to hers; she had dinner and drinks with them, in company and alone, talking painting materials and great art."
 Along with Lee Krasner, Grace Hartigan, Helen Frankenthaler, Shirley Jaffe, Elaine de Kooning, and Sonia Gechtoff, Mitchell was one of the few female artists in her era to gain critical acclaim and recognition.

-In 1951, Mitchell's work was exhibited in the landmark "Ninth Street Show," organized by art dealer Leo Castelli and by members of the Artists' Club; the show also included work by Jackson Pollock, Willem de Kooning, and Hans Hofmann.
+In 1951, Mitchell's work was exhibited in the landmark "Ninth Street Show", organized by art dealer Leo Castelli and by members of the Artists' Club; the show also included work by Jackson Pollock, Willem de Kooning, and Hans Hofmann.
 Joan Mitchell carried her large abstract painting across town with the help of Castelli.
-Her friends Franz Kline and Willem de Kooning thought her work was excellent and put the painting in good place in the exhibition.
+Her friends Kline and de Kooning thought her work was excellent and put the painting in good place in the exhibition.
 Her first solo exhibition was held at the New Gallery in New York in 1952.